Keep it Hot

 Please note, however, that you often have to share the link to share the video first so that it can be used by other people.

-Only one AMV entry is permitted per participant and cooperation project.
+Only one AMV entry per participant and cooperation project is permitted.
 However, passive assistance or feedback does not count as active collaboration on a cooperation project, which means that the editor in question may of course also send in their own video.

-We cannot and will not accept unannounced entries after the deadline has passed.
+We cannot and will not accept unannounced submissions after the deadline has passed.

 Other rules